erasam/LODs-Easy-Generator/README.md

 You can read the detailed workflow I implemented in the included Documentation

+:warning: Currnet version of the LODs Easy Generator addon is compatible with Blender version from **3.6.0**

-This Blender add-on is provided free as it is therefore there is no guarantee of the result achieved or for any damage its use can cause (therefore make always a backup of your Blender file before using it)
+:warning: This Blender add-on is provided free as it is therefore there is no guarantee of the result achieved or for any damage its use can cause (therefore make always a backup of your Blender file before using it)

 Note: all my current payware aircraft creations for Microsoft Flight Simulator have been published on the in-game marketplace and SimMarket site by AeroSachs